HIP-1195: Hiero hooks and an application to allowances

 As a first Hiero extension point, we propose account allowance hooks.
 Users can create these hooks on their

-transaction can then reference an allowance hook just as it does an
+accounts, and a Hiero API (HAPI) CryptoTransfer transaction can then reference an allowance hook just as it does an

 ERC-style allowance defined in HIP-376.
 The network uses the allowance hook by

-calling its EVM bytecode at a well-known function signature, passing in the context of the triggering CryptoTransfer
+calling its EVM bytecode at a well-known function signature, passing in the context of the triggering CryptoTransfer.

-, the network continues executing the transfer; otherwise the network rejects the
+If the hook function returns true, the network continues executing the transfer; otherwise the network rejects the

 transfer.
 Creating an account hook is analogous to adding a function to a smart contract: That is, the hook executes